 Outdoor learning/ Forest schools

 At Corsham Primary we appreciate the potential for learning outside and the benefit this brings in the short and long term to the wellbeing of our children.
 We endeavour to teach outside as much as possible.
-The foundation stage children have enjoyed taking part in forest schools sessions which have been taking part at the woodland area at the Broadwood site.
+The children have enjoyed taking part in forest schools sessions which are organised in the grounds at both sites.

-Eco-councillors are selected from Key Stage 1 and Key Stage 2 and voted for by class members.
-We have regular meetings and carry out environmental reviews of the school.to the school.
+Eco-councillors are selected from Key Stage 1 and Key Stage 2, voted for by class members.
+We have regular meetings and carry out environmental reviews of the school.
 We have promoted litter picking, wildlife areas and recycling and often lead assemblies to share our vision for the school.